 Another cast member forced to return for contractual reasons was Danny DeVito, and the bumbling Ralph’s abrupt and seemingly aimless reappearance seems… well, forced.
 Ralph catches up with Douglas’ Colton on the French Riviera, appearing in a dumpster with a loaded pistol after returning to claim his share of the white-suited Lothario’s riches (you can certainly tell Miami Vice was in vogue in 1985 based on Douglas’ wardrobe).
-Apparently, all Ralph’s been able to think of while rotting in the rat-infested prisons of Colombia is exacting revenge on Colton.
-Jack, who has been living his dream of sailing around the world with his star-crossed companion, sees his luxury yacht go up in flames after Joan senselessly leaves for Africa to work for a clearly sinister stranger.
-Not even an attempted assassination on Spiros Focás’ devilish dictator, Omar Khalifa, mere hours after Wilder accepts his offer, is enough to convince her that something is rotten in Denmark.
-Basically, the film does everything it can, as quickly as it can, to press the reset button.

-And therein lies the problem.
+DeVito, who can play the lovable cartoon crook in his sleep, puts in a typically effortless shift, but his character deserved much more story-wise.
+Apparently, all Ralph’s been able to think of while rotting away in the rat-infested prisons of Colombia is exacting revenge on Colton.
+Jack, who’s been living his dream of sailing around the world with his star-crossed companion, sees his luxury yacht go up in flames after Joan senselessly leaves for Africa to work for a clearly sinister stranger.
+Not even an attempted assassination on Spiros Focás’ devilish dictator, Omar Khalifa, mere hours after Wilder accepts his offer, is enough to convince her that something is rotten in Denmark (has she not learnt anything from her past adventures?).
+Basically, the film does everything it can, as quickly as it can, to press the reset button, and therein lies the problem.

-There’s a reason why very few sequels live up to their predecessor, especially when it comes to films that are very much relationship driven.
+There’s a reason why few sequels live up to their predecessors, especially when it comes to films that are very much relationship driven.
 The Lethal Weapon series is a prime example.
 The sequels to those movies were on the whole very much welcome, the relationships developing in ways that were mostly satisfying, but those original relationship arcs, the reason we fell in love with those characters in the first place, can never be replicated.
-The Riggs and Murtaugh axis no doubt grew richer with time, particularly during Lethal Weapon 2‘s inspired bomb-on-the-toilet fiasco, which is arguably the finest blend of action, comedy and drama I have experienced in a single scene, but once strung-out bad ass Riggs becomes a domesticated animal, the character loses some of his spark, Murtaugh his main purpose.
+The Riggs and Murtaugh axis no doubt grew richer over time, particularly during Lethal Weapon 2‘s inspired bomb-on-the-toilet fiasco, which is arguably the finest blend of action, comedy and drama I’ve experienced in a single scene, but once strung-out bad ass Riggs becomes a domesticated animal, the character loses some of his spark, Murtaugh his main purpose.
 Familiarity, no matter how warm and comfortable and reassuring, can never replace the exhilaration of a brand new adventure.

-Despite the screenplay’s predictability and a plot that unfolds like a game of Risk at the mercy of an excitable Staffordshire Bull Terrier, there are some genuinely funny moments, most of them derived from the story-within-a-story concept that lifted Romancing the Stone out of cheap derivative territory into the acceptable realms of self-knowing.
-Omar’s reason for seeking out Ms. Wilder, as ludicrous as it may seem, is utterly self-aware.
+Despite the screenplay’s predictability and a plot that unfolds like a game of Risk at the mercy of an excitable Staffordshire Bull Terrier, there are some genuinely funny moments in The Jewel of the Nile, most of them derived from the story-within-a-story concept that lifted Romancing the Stone out of cheaply derivative territory into the acceptable realms of self-knowing.
+Admittedly, Omar’s reason for seeking out Ms. Wilder, as ludicrous as it may seem, is utterly self-aware.
 Omar requires Wilder’s idealistic ability to make unrealistic heroes out of characters, just the kind of fantasy image management a black-hearted fraud needs to cleanse his public image in the eyes of the world.
 It’s the cartoon equivalent of 21st century sportswashing.
-Omar is such a fan of Wilder he has designed his home and army uniforms to resemble those featured in one of her novels.
+Omar is such a fan of Wilder that he’s designed his home and army uniforms to resemble those featured in one of her novels.
 He even plots an elaborate James Bond-style death based on a scene from one of her books.
 When she attempts to escape her glorified prison at Omar’s castle, she imitates the actions of one of her heroines by chipping away at the mortar holding her window bars in place, resulting in one of the film’s best lines.

-Douglas, who had gifted Thomas the Porsche Carrera her inebriated partner had been driving when the pair skidded off the rain-soaked highway and smashed into a power pole just south of Coastline Drive, Los Angeles, would say of the novice writer’s one and only screenplay, “It just had a spontaneity about the writing.
+Douglas, who had gifted Thomas the Porsche Carrera that her inebriated partner had been driving when the pair skidded off a rain-soaked highway and smashed into a power pole just south of Coastline Drive, Los Angeles, would say of the novice writer’s one and only screenplay, “It just had a spontaneity about the writing.
 She was not cautious.
 The script had a wonderful spirit about it… There was a total lack of fear to the writing.”